ofirgall/learn-nvim/chapters/03-movements-and-operators.md

 map('n', 'N', 'Nzz') -- Auto recenter after N
 ```

+If you enabled `opt.ignorecase` you can add `\C` at the end of your search to re enable case.

 ### Quick search
 Those are movements!
 You will need to enter a `char` after the quick search key.
 * `f` - jump to the next `char`, I remember it as **F**ind